Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Edges that are important for 1D persistence

-\begin{definition}[Short, medium, long edges in a filtration] Let $\{C(A;\al)\}$ be any filtration of complexes on an abstract finite vertex set $A$, see Definition~\ref{dfn:filtration}.
-Let an edge $e=[p,q]$ between points $p,q\in A$ enter the simplicial complex $C(A;\al)$ at scale $\al$.
+\begin{definition}[Short, medium, long edges in a filtration] Let $\{C(A;\al)\}$ be any filtration of complexes on a finite vertex set $A$, see Definition~\ref{dfn:filtration}.
+Let an edge $e=[p,q]$ between points $p,q\in A$ enter the complex $C(A;\al)$ at the scale $\al=d(p,q)/2$.

 \textbf{(a)} Consider the 1-dimensional graph $C'(A;\al)$ with vertex set $A$ and all edges from $C(A;\al)$ except the edge $e$.
 If the endpoints of $e$ are in different connected components of $C'(A;\al)$, then the edge $e$ is called \emph{short} in the filtration $\{C(A;\al)\}$.